Canon 77D vs Fujifilm X-E2

 An illustration of the physical size and weight of the Canon 77D and the Fujifilm X-E2 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is notably smaller (26 percent) than the Canon 77D.
 Moreover, the X-E2 is substantially lighter (35 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the X-E2 are weather-sealed.